slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 Creating a pane is rendered at runtime and inserted it into the DOM.
 The `Editor` Instance will generate the HTML when the `EditorManager` asks for it and insert it into the DOM in the appropriate place to ensure proper keyboard navigation.
 The generated HTML can either come from a template rendered with Mustache or simple jQuery insertion.

 PanelManager is being renamed to to WorkspaceManager.
-This will impact quite a few extensions. _Q: can require map "PanelManager" to "WorkspaceManager"? so the following code will continue to work from extensions:_
+This will impact quite a few extensions. **Q: can require map "PanelManager" to "WorkspaceManager" so the following code will continue to work from extensions?**

 ```javascript